Vertex Nomination Via Seeded Graph Matching: Conclusions

 In this paper, we introduce an across-graph vertex nomination scheme based on local neighborhood alignment for identifying a vertex of interest.
 Our algorithm operates locally within much larger networks, and can scale to be implemented in the very large networks ubiquitous in this age of big data.
 We demonstrated the efficacy of our principled methodology on both simulated and real data networks, including an application to networks from Twitter and Instagram.

+In this paper we have focused on finding a corresponding vertex in a second network to the VOI in the first network with a notion of correspondence in our real-data examples meaning that two nodes across the networks represent the same individual.
+Another application of this algorithm would be finding vertices, either across two networks or across two subnetworks of one larger network, that have \textit{similar structural role} across the two networks.
+Since the resulting nomination list of the \texttt{VNmatch} algorithm already outputs nodes in an ordering that is based on which vertices in a localized version of the second network have similar localized structural role to the VOI in the first network, this extension follows immediately.

-In the future, we would like to theoretically and empirically explore the impacts of network correlation and errors on \texttt{VNmatch} for various random graph models, the effects of different types of seeds and what makes a ``good'' seed, and also expand our analysis of how the structure within and across the unshared vertices affects the performance of \texttt{VNmatch}.
-Other questions to explore include the addition of attributes, addition of more vertices of interest, and how to apply \texttt{VNmatch} simultaneously across multiple (more than $2$) networks.
+In the future, we would like to theoretically and empirically explore the impacts of network correlation and errors on \texttt{VNmatch} for various random graph models.
+We are also actively seeking to understand the effects of different types of seeds and what makes a ``good'' seed.
+The impact of unshared vertices and their connections on the performance of the \texttt{VNmatch} algorithm is still an open area of investigation.
+Applying \texttt{VNmatch} to multiple VOI could be done either iteratively or simultaneously.
+Other questions to explore include the addition of attributes and how to apply \texttt{VNmatch} simultaneously across multiple (more than $2$) networks.